-The Governing Body (GB) has set out its commitment to equality and diversity in this plan and it will continue to do all it can to ensure that the school is fully inclusive to learners/learners, and responsive to their needs based on the various protected characteristics.
-The GB:
+The governing body has set out its commitment to equality and diversity in this plan and it will continue to do all it can to ensure that the school is fully inclusive to pupils/students, and responsive to their needs based on the various protected characteristics.
+The governing body:

-- seeks to ensure that people are not discriminated against when applying for jobs at our school; - takes all reasonable steps to ensure that the school environment gives access to people with disabilities, and also strive to make communications as inclusive as possible for parents/carers, carers and learners; - ensures that no child is discriminated against whilst in our school.
+- seeks to ensure that people are not discriminated against when applying for jobs at our school; - takes all reasonable steps to ensure that the school environment gives access to people with disabilities, and also strive to make communications as inclusive as possible for parents/carers, carers and pupils/students; - ensures that no child is discriminated against whilst in our school

-In order to meet its reporting responsibility, the GB will report on the progress of the SEP annually, as part of its Annual Report to parents/carers.
+In order to meet its reporting responsibility, the governing body will report on the progress of the SEP annually, as part of its Annual Report to parents/carers.